 Numerous articles have amassed on the do’s and don’ts of dating.
 Do be on time… Don’t talk too much… Most people are acquainted with these humdrum nuggets of advice.
-But, when you ask a matchmaker who has been on the front line of the dating field for fourteen years, you get a different response.
+But when you ask a matchmaker who has been on the front line of the dating field for seventeen years, you get a different response.

-Leslie Wardman is the matchmaker at Ambiance Matchmaking, which she founded over a decade ago.
-She talks to an innumerable amount of clients on a daily basis––whether it be evaluating their date, arranging their date, or prepping them for their date.
-She hears stories encompassing all adjectives in the English language: awe-inspiring, surprising, shocking, scintillating…
+Leslie Wardman is the Matchmaker at Ambiance Matchmaking, which she founded over a decade ago.
+She talks to an innumerable amount of clients on a daily basis, whether it be evaluating their date, arranging their date, or prepping them for a date.

 Alas, my interview with Leslie Wardman –